radext-wg/draft-ietf-radext-reverse-coa/draft-dekok-radext-reverse-coa.md

 Instead, the RADIUS server must somehow determine that a particular connection is for a particular subsystem, and only send CoA packets when the subsystem matches.

 i.e. Accounting-Request contains Operator-NAS-Identifier ([RFC8559] Section 3.4).
-And each connection sends a Status-Server packet containing the same Operator-NAS-Identifier.

 ## Dynamic Negotiation

+Instead of having a configuration flag, each connection could send a Status-Server packet containing the same Operator-NAS-Identifier.
+This packet is the first packet sent when the connection is opened, in order to perform per-connection signalling.

 [RFC6614] permits the use of Status-Server over RADIUS/TLS connections, as an application-level watchdog timer [RFC3539].
 We leverage that functionality here.